ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch03_ethics.md

 For the same way, the moral revulsion wey we get in common for matters wey concern rape and murder nor necessarily dey inaccurate, but dem nor dey give us the capacity to tey create or validate moral theories wey dey consistent and empirical.

 If I bring up one scientific theory wey invalidate the power wey baseball player get to take catch ball wey dey fly completely, then I get one big problem to tey explain how the baseball player tey *dey* catch the ball.
-Also, if my grand theory nor fit predict the arc of ball wey dey fly correctly, then I get a “great truth” wey dey contradict directly a “little truth,” wey  nor fit dey valid.
+Also, if my grand theory nor fit predict the arc of ball wey dey fly correctly, then I get a “great truth” wey dey contradict directly a “little truth”, wey  nor fit dey valid.
 Since the necessity wey dey with logical consistency dey rise from the “little truths” of experience wey dey perpetual, any theory wey dey directly contradict all those kind experience nor fit dey valid.

 In another word, na the senses dey make logic dey come out – therefore logic nor fit contradict the evidences wey senses get.
 Evidence dey always get power pass explanation.